sqmk/Phue/README.md

 The internal IP address(es) listed in the results is what you need for the Phue client.

-If the script provided doesn't find your bridge, or if you don't have internet connection on your network, I have created a wiki page that describes a few other convenient ways of finding it: [Finding Philips Hue bridge on network](/sqmk/Phue/wiki/Finding-Philips-Hue-bridge-on-network).
+If the script provided doesn't find your bridge, or if you don't have internet connection on your network, sqmk has created a wiki page that describes a few other convenient ways of finding it: [Finding Philips Hue bridge on network](/sqmk/Phue/wiki/Finding-Philips-Hue-bridge-on-network).

 ### Authentication / Creating a User